aplsimple/ale_themes/README.md

     # forest dark:
     source forest/forest-dark.tcl
     ttk::style theme use forest-dark

+An example of usage is *test.tcl*.
+It requires [apave](https://aplsimple.github.io/en/tcl/pave) package.

 In [alited](https://aplsimple.github.io/en/tcl/alited) editor, the themes are used along with color schemes (see *ini.tcl* of [alited source](https://github.com/aplsimple/alited)).
 The color schemes are provided by [apave](https://aplsimple.github.io/en/tcl/pave) package.